The Criminals (band): Post breakup and reunion

 Following The Criminals demise in early 2000, members went on to form The Frisk.
 The lineup included drummer Hunter Burgan, who has also been the bassist for AFI since 1997.
 The Frisk issued two releases on Adeline Records, who had previously released The Criminals final studio album, before disbanding in 2005.

 In early 2012, The Criminals reformed as a four-piece and participated in the 1-2-3-4 Go!
 Records Celebration Night No. 1 with American Steel, Dead to Me and Vanna Inget on May 24, 2012.
 The band went on to play The Fest in Gainesville and Awesomefest in San Diego, along with 924 Gilman Street, all in 2012.
 The main difference between this and any other incarnation is that while Jesse Luscious and Brady Ceasar are still in the band, this lineup features new bassist Nice Guy Brandon from Scattered Fall and drummer Markley Hart from Econochrist.

-In 2013, the band has booked 1 show at Eli's Mile High Club in October with new drummer Frank Piegaro of Degeneriks, Ensign, Star Fucking Hipsters, and Love Songs.
+In 2013, the band has booked 1 show at Eli's Mile High Club in October with new drummer Frank Piegaro of The Degenerics, Ensign, Star Fucking Hipsters, and Love Songs.
 More dates are pending.
 The Criminals next show was January 17, 2014 at The Hemlock Tavern in San Francisco with original San Francisco punk era band VKTMS.

 On January 12, 2015, the Criminals announced their "last show ever".
 The show was on January 22, 2015 at the DNA lounge in San Francisco.
 Great Apes were opening and Jello Biafra DJ'd throughout the night.
 The Criminals include Jello's consigliere, Alternative Tentacles Records' Jesse Luscious.